Ornellaia: Vineyards

 Ornellaia is located on the Tuscan Coast, overlooking the Tyrrhenian Sea, in the section of the Northern Maremma between Livorno and the island of Elba.
 The vineyards extend over two adjacent areas that are separated by Bolgheri's famed Cypress Avenue.
 There are 99 ha of vineyards in all, 41 surrounding the Tenuta, and the remaining 58 in an area known as Bellaria, which is closer to the sea.

 The vineyards are planted at altitudes ranging from 50 to 120 m above sea level, on slopes ranging from 5 to 20°.
 Planting density per ha ranges from 5,000 vines per ha in the older vineyards of the Estate to 7,000 vines per ha in the Bellaria vineyards.
 By comparison, some of the most recent vineyards can have up to 8,700 vines per ha.
 Ornellaia's 97 ha of vineyards are divided into 50 parcels planted to the four varieties: Cabernet Sauvignon (38 ha), Cabernet Franc (12 ha), Merlot (38 ha), Petit Verdot (7 ha), and varieties Sauvignon blanc (2,5 ha), Viognier (0,5 ha) and Petit Manseng (1 ha).

 Production

 From a 91 ha estate, the vineyard area extends 76 ha in two separate locations, Ornellaia and Bellaria.
 The grape varieties are predominantly Cabernet Sauvignon, Merlot and Cabernet Franc, as well as a small plot of Petit Verdot planted in 1995.

 In addition to Ornellaia, Merlot grapes from the 7 ha Masseto vineyard have since 1986 been produced as a varietal wine, initially simply as "Merlot", and since its second vintage by the name Masseto.
 Le Volte, first released in 1991, is a 50% Sangiovese and 50% Cabernet Sauvignon and Merlot blend.
 The official second wine, Le Serre Nuove, has been produced since 1997.
+The second wine of Masseto, Massetino, is a blend of Merlot and Cabernet Franc, and has been made since the 2017 vintage (released 2019).